-From a student culture perspective, while our 2021 data also showed that while our suspension rate decreased significantly, the majority of our suspensions were given to our unduplicated low income students.
+From a student culture perspective, while many of our behavior/culture data was positive, the all of our suspensions were given to our unduplicated low income students.
 In addition, our leaders, staff, and families highlighted the importance of a well rounded, positive, and targeted response to behaviors.

-In order to address this growth area related to our support of low-income students, we have chosen to primarily focus on a number of actions and strategies around behavior and positive student culture supports.
+In order to address this growth area related to our support of low-income students, we have chosen to primarily focus on strategies around behavior and positive student culture supports.
 The actions and strategies are:

-- Dean of Students & Campus Supervisor to support the implementation of our multi-tiered intervention strategies.
-The Dean of Students & Campus Supervisor work directly with students, and will also support teachers and other staff to equip them with strategies that will help students feel safe, motivated, and challenged in classrooms and around campus. - Partnership with the City Peace Project to provide support services to students through personal mentorship that emphasizes essential disciplinary skills, fosters consistent accountability, and instills character defining values in students.
+• Assistant Principals will work directly with students, and will also support teachers and other staff to equip them with strategies that will help students feel safe, motivated, and challenged in classrooms and around campus.